FreeWall/tasker/README.md

 npm run deploy
 ```

-Server is started on port 3000, visit http://localhost:3000/
+Server is started on port 3000, visit http://localhost:3000/<br/>
+(Postgres DB is hosted and preconfigured on Vercel hosting, credentials in `.env.local`)

 ### Vercel